 Most reviewers say these bags hold up very well for most travel situations, although some complain of durability issues with the handles or wheels, as well as material that frays quickly and zippers that stick.
 A few also say the bags were smaller than they expected.
 Still, there are very few complaints and most say this set is a great value.

 Most reviewers say that it seems as if the quality of the Rockland 2-piece set is very good, and we saw several reports that it is a great choice for travel in Europe because of the smaller size and lighter weight -- the larger bag weighs about six pounds.
 A few complain that it's smaller than they thought it would be, but, overall, most are extremely pleased -- many have bought more than one set for various family members.

 It's tough to travel with small children, parents have enough to haul without having to carry extra bags for the little ones.
 And little kids need plenty of stuff to keep them entertained while in flight.
 With Skip Hop Zoo Little Kid Luggage (Est. $30) toddlers as young as 15 months can pull their own bag through the airport.
 Of course, they won't be able to move too quickly, so this adorable wheeled bag also has a parent strap in case the little one gets tired or you need to pick them up and move more quickly.
 According to parents, their children continue to use these bags until about age 5.
 And they're very durable; owners say they last for years, even through multiple siblings.

-Skip Hop Zoo Luggage comes in four cute designs, a ladybug, dog, monkey or owl.
+Skip Hop Zoo Luggage comes in five cute designs, a ladybug, dog, monkey or owl.
 They also have matching neck rests (Est. $13), and the matching Skip Hop Zoo Backpacks (Est. $20) are our Best Reviewed toddler backpacks in our separate report on backpacks.
 The luggage has a front pocket, fairly large interior container, and a side holder for a water bottle.